sadanandpai/git-guide/README.md

 <br>

-### 29. I want to delete/undo previous commit from my branch which I have already pushed.
-I am not looking for revert.
-I just want to delete it really.
+### 29. I want to delete/undo the previous commit from my branch which I have already pushed.
+I am not looking for a revert.
+I just want to delete it.

 Revert will reverse the changes creating a new commit.
 If you want to remove the previous commit, then you can undo and force push the branch.

-- Reset by undo `git reset --hard HEAD~<n>` (n is the number of commits to undo)
+- Reset by undoing `git reset --hard HEAD~<n>` (n is the number of commits to undo)
 - Push the changes `git push -f`

 <img width="707" alt="undo" src="https://user-images.githubusercontent.com/12962887/181600183-a5fb2095-d0cc-4c4e-ae68-3f4eea209979.png">